dmkrtz/dmkrtz-um-show-socials/README.md

 ## Attributes
 The shortcode allows these attributes:
 - style (allows to populate the `<div>` style attribute)
+- force-user (set to "true" to force showing current user socials)

 ### Examples
 - `[um-show-socials style="text-align: center;"]`
 -> `<div class='um-profile-connect um-member-connect' style="text-align: center;">`
+- `[um-show-socials force-user="true"]`
+-> prevents fetching the post or page author

 ## Dependencies
 Of course this shortcode needs the user plugin [Ultimate Member](https://ultimatemember.com/) in order to work.